denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

     spirit.
 ```

-When input and output coincide in time, as they do on paper, mistakes are
+The lines remind us that when input and output coincide in time, as they do on
-costly.
-Once inscribed, the sign gains permanence; it is difficult to emend.
+paper, mistakes are costly.
+Once inscribed, the sign gains permanence; it is
+difficult to emend.
 An eraser can help remove a layer of physical material.
-Alternatively, writers
-use white ink to restore the writing surface.
-Engelbart’s anonymous typist
+Alternatively, writers use white ink to restore the writing surface.
-reports the feeling of freedom from such physical commitment.
-She can simply
+Engelbart’s anonymous typist reports the feeling of freedom from such physical
-backspace and start over.
-Words come easily because there are no penalties for
+commitment.
+She can simply backspace and start over.
+Words come easily because
-being wrong.
-Virtual space seems limitless and endlessly pliable.
+there are no penalties for being wrong.
+Virtual space seems limitless and
+endlessly pliable.

 The feeling of material transcendence--the ephemeral quality of digital
 text--is tied directly to the underlying physical affordances  of